meghaniankov/finbot-api/README.md

 # FINBOT - API

-This repo contains the API for a chatbot, Ubb, that trains an NLP model and teaches about personal finance.
+This repo contains the API for a chatbot, Ubb, that trains an Natural Language Processing (NLP) model and teaches about personal finance.
 Built as a group for the final project at Makers Academy.
 You can access the frontend of the project here.

+The project came about as a result of wanting to built a tool

+## Learning Journey

+This was the team's first experience with Python, Django, Natural Language Processing, Tensorflow, and NLTK.
+It was also the team's first time

+## Bot/A.I.
+Model

+The bot logic was built using [NLTK](https://www.nltk.org/), a Python library for NLP, which we used to [tokenize](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html) and [stem](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) a set of intents.
+We trained the bot by passing that pre-proccessed-data through a neural net using Tensorflow/[TFLearn](http://tflearn.org/).

+We could then predict the correct intent based on a user input.
+The user input would be tokenized/stemmed (i.e. create a 'bag of words') and then the model would return the intent that most closely matched the input.

+Finally, the bot returned a response related to that intent.

 ## The Team